ughe/ughe.github.io/_posts/2018-11-06-gtkwave-osx.md

 ---
 layout: post
-title: "GTKWave on OSX"
+title: "GTKWave on MacOS"
-categories: [gtkwave]
+categories: [gtkwave, macos]
 ---

 # [Motivation](#motivation)

-While installing and running GTKWave is straightforward on Mac OSX, it is slightly more difficult to get the command line tool running properly.
+While installing and running GTKWave is straightforward on MacOS, it is slightly more difficult to get the command line tool running properly.

 One conventional approach is to use `alias gtkwave = open -a gtkwave`;